 And of course, that’s true.
 If we’re publishing and just the one reader latches onto us, we’re not exactly going to be buying custom-built catamarans and sailing around the world while we take in the sun and pen the occasional bestseller (you know who you are, pal).
 We need an audience.
 A big one.

 The point of our ideal reader, however, is to give us a target.
-It’s a tool for defining our audience type, so that we are creating work that resonates with the people most likely to buy it.
+It’s a tool for defining our target audience type, so that we are creating work that resonates with the people most likely to buy it.
 Think of it as improving your odds for success.

 Writing with an ideal reader in mind means using language and imagery and style and timbre that would appeal to that specific reader, and thus would largely appeal to readers like that reader.
 You can’t please everyone, it’s true.
 But you could please everyone who might be pretty close to the one.
 That’s a lot easier.